Parent and Skater Guide

-- Learn to Skate Auditions – The Learn to Skate auditions are meant to be fun and are mostly a chance for us to meet the skaters and organize them by levels and age.
+LEARN TO SKATE AUDITIONS – The Learn to Skate auditions are meant to be fun and are mostly a chance for us to meet the skaters and organize them by level and age.
 There is absolutely zero pressure and your skater will be with other skaters in a group, with a leader, the whole time.

-- USFS Auditions – These skaters will be broken into groups/times by USFS level.
+USFS AUDITIONS – These skaters will be broken into groups/times by USFS level.

 Learn to Skate – If your skater has a favorite skating skirt or dress, this is the perfect time to wear it!
 However, skaters can wear anything that they are comfortable with.
 Please don’t go out and buy anything special for this day.
 Leggings, jeans, fleece coats, etc..are fine.
 If your skater wears a helmet, please bring it.
 We also encourage gloves and/or hats to keep warm.

 USFS – This is your time to shine!
 Wear your favorite competition or testing dress/outfit.
 Do your hair and makeup.
 If you want to be a specific character in the show, dress the part!
 This is your opportunity to WOW the committee and casting coaches.

-The casting committee meets immediately following auditions.
+Casting will take place directly after auditions.
 It generally takes a week or two to post the final cast list.

-- Fittings – The first fittings will take place in late February or early March.
+FITTINGS – The first fittings will take place in late February or early March.
 You may have to attend additional fittings.

-- Costume Care – Once you have your costume, take good care of it!
+COSTUME CARE – Once you have your costume, take good care of it!
 We will not have replacement costumes or accessories.
 Keep everything together and safe in your house until dress rehearsals and show weekend.
 You will have to take your costume home with you after dress rehearsals and performances.
 Please make sure that you have all costumes and accessories accounted for before you leave.

-- When to wear – You will not wear your costume(s) to rehearsals.
+WHEN TO WEAR – You will not wear your costume(s) to rehearsals.
 The only time you will wear your costume is at the costume dress rehearsal and show week dress rehearsals.
 Please keep them safe until then.

-- Leotards – If you have a small skater we recommend getting them a nude leotard to wear under their costume.
+LEOTARDS – If you have a small skater we recommend getting them a nude leotard to wear under their costume.
 This will help keep them warm.
 We will have more information about this as we get closer to fittings.
 The leotard type will depend on the type of costume you have.

 In addition to our overall theme, we have other elements in our show.
 From our phenomenal guest skaters and club teams to our fathers and daughters and graduating seniors, we pack a lot in our productions!

-Guest Skaters – By far the biggest excitement is when we announce our guest skaters in February.
+GUEST SKATERS – By far the biggest excitement is when we announce our guest skaters in February.
 Every year, our show has hosted some of the biggest and brightest stars in figure skating.
 Past guest skaters have included Adam Rippon, Ryan Bradley, Max Aaron, Gracie Gold, and going way back we had Scott Hamilton, Paul Wylie, and more!

-Father/Daughter Number – This is a time-honored tradition of the show and is a special musical number where we invite dads to take a spin around the ice with their daughters.
+FATHER/DAUGHTER NUMBER – This is a time-honored tradition of the show and is a special musical number where we invite dads to take a spin around the ice with their daughters.
 This number has a small additional fee at registration to cover rehearsals and includes rental skates, for those who need them.
 Fathers are required to have basic skating skills and there is one mandatory rehearsal and one mandatory dress rehearsal.

-Dance Number – The dance number is choreographed for our USFS dance skaters and is placed within one of the scenes in the show.
+DANCE NUMBER – The dance number is choreographed for our USFS dance skaters and is placed within one of the scenes in the show.
 Adult dance skaters are welcome to register for this number.
 Only USFS tested dance skaters are eligible for this number.

-Senior Number – Every year we celebrate our graduating seniors.
+SENIOR NUMBER – Every year we celebrate our graduating seniors.
 Many of our skaters have been in the show from a young age and the Senior Number is a special acknowledgment of these skaters and their accomplishments.

-Denver Synchronicity – These teams skate in two of our four shows.
+DENVER SYNCHRONICITY – These teams skate in two of our four shows.
 Denver Synchronicity is part of the Denver Colorado Skating Club and focuses on synchronized skating, where teams of 8 to 20 skaters perform programs together with challenging sequences and elements.
 Read more about synchro HERE.

-Theatre on Ice – Theatre will also skate in two of the four shows and is also a part of DCSC.
+THEATRE ON ICE – Theatre will also skate in two of the four shows and is also a part of DCSC.
 Theatre on Ice is another team skating structure that incorporates skating elements with theater and dance.
 Read more about theatre on ice HERE.

 Showtime on Ice is a time-honored, volunteer-driven event!
 We cannot pull off this production without the amazing support from our skating community.
 All parents are expected to volunteer at some level and we have many, many options to choose from!
 This is a great opportunity to meet other parents, learn more about the show, and be involved with your skaters!

-- Sub-Committees – Sub-committees are a great opportunity for parents to be more involved with the overall show on a more specific level.
+SUB-COMMITTEES – Sub-committees are a great opportunity for parents to be more involved with the overall show on a more specific level.
 From costumes and props to ticket sales, advertising, marketing, design, and more; we have a lot of opportunities for parents who want to be more involved.
 We are always in need of parents with specialized skills!
 The time commitment for sub-committees is generally longer and varies by job and usually requires weeks and/or months.
 For example, if you are on the costume committee, you may be making small headpieces or embellishing a group of costumes.
 If you are on the prop committee, you may be in charge of making large or small props, painting, etc.

-- Event and General Volunteering (we ask that parents give at least four hours of their time, if not more!) – For parents with limited time, the general volunteer option is best.
+EVENT AND GENERAL VOLUNTEERING (we ask that parents give at least four hours of their time, if not more!) – For parents with limited time, the general volunteer option is best.
 We need people on event days and during our production weekend.
 General volunteering jobs include dressing room parents, ushers, ticket sales, skater check-in tables, event days, merchandise sales, and more.